Frequently Asked Questions

 The charities we recommend work in global health and development.
 We seek out charities implementing programs that have been studied rigorously and ideally repeatedly, and whose benefits we can reasonably expect to generalize to large populations, though there are limits to the generalizability of any study results.
-The set of programs fitting this description is relatively limited, and mostly found in the category of health interventions, though there is also substantial evidence on cash transfers.
+The set of programs fitting this description is relatively limited, and mostly found in the category of health interventions.

 We feel the charities we recommend offer the best bang for the buck in terms of lives saved or improved per dollar donated.
 We’ve found that your dollar goes further overseas, which is why we focus on charities working internationally.

 We have not covered charitable causes like the arts, animals, and disease-specific research organizations (e.g., Susan G. Komen for the Cure, American Cancer Society).
 Although we considered charities focused on the U.S. (where we’re based) when GiveWell first started, we no longer recommend any organizations focused here.
 More